by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

 Got to stay cool, he told himself silently.
 Don’t want to look like an overeager fanboy.

 Which, in part, Will was.
 Having grown up in Canada, he had idolized the American heroes just south of the border for many years, particularly following the exploits of Superman and Batman.
-Now eighteen years of age, he had come to the States with his costume and unique abilities in hopes to make a name for himself as his nation’s first super-hero, just as many Canadian celebrities had gained fame in the United States first before being recognized by their own country.
+Now eighteen years of age, he had come to the States with his costume and unique abilities in hopes to make a name for himself as his nation’s second super-hero after Hyperman over a decade earlier, just as many Canadian celebrities had gained fame in the United States first before being recognized by their own country.
 What he ended up doing, though, was landing smack dab in the middle of a worldwide crisis.

 After two alien teenagers from the planet Exor came to Earth with a warning of imminent doom, Will had figured that this would be his big moment to shine.
 Instead, he had been forced to stay in the satellite with the Musketeer, hero of France, to help coordinate the teams and to keep an eye on the Exorians.